SublimeText/Ceedling/README.md

 ## Completions Nitty Gritty

 There are now almost 200 completions for Unity assertions which matching `message` versions.
-To keep the response snappy, the completions are heavily filtered based on the shortcut sequence typed.
+To keep the response snappy the completions are filtered based on the shortcut sequence typed.

 ### `integer` types
 | Shortcut | Assertion |